Perfect complexes on algebraic stacks: Presheaves of triangulated categories

 By functoriality \itemref{lem:adm_basic:item:pb_supp} is trivial.
 For \itemref{lem:adm_basic:item:im_supp}, given $M \in \mathcal{T}_{W\setminus W_V}(W)$, then $j^*f_*M \homotopic (f_V)_*(j_W)^*M \homotopic 0$, hence $f_*M \in \mathcal{T}_{X\setminus V}(X)$. \end{proof} \begin{definition} Fix a $\mathscript{D}$-presheaf of triangulated categories $\mathcal{T}$ with adjoints.
 A \fndefn{Mayer--Vietoris $\mathcal{T}$-square} is a cartesian diagram in $\mathscript{D}$:

-satisfying the following three conditions: \begin{enumerate} \item $j$ is a $\mathcal{T}$-flat monomorphism, \item the natural transformation $f^*j_* \to j'_*f_U^*$ is an isomorphism, and \item the induced functor $f^* \colon \mathcal{T}_{X\setminus U}(X) \to \mathcal{T}_{X'\setminus U'}(X')$ is an equivalence of categories. \end{enumerate} \end{definition} Condition (2) for a Mayer--Vietoris $\mathcal{T}$-square is satisfied if $f$ is a $\mathcal{T}$-(pre)flat morphism.
-By tor-independent base change (Corollary \ref{cor:tor-independent-bc}), if $\mathcal{T} = \DQCOH$, then condition (2) is satisfied by every $f$.
+satisfying the following three conditions: \begin{enumerate} \item $j$ is a $\mathcal{T}$-flat monomorphism, \item the natural transformation $f^*j_* \to j'_*f_U^*$ is an isomorphism, and \item the induced functor $f^* \colon \mathcal{T}_{X\setminus U}(X) \to \mathcal{T}_{X'\setminus U'}(X')$ is an equivalence of categories. \end{enumerate} \end{definition} Condition~\itemref{defn:mv:item:2} for a Mayer--Vietoris $\mathcal{T}$-square is satisfied if $f$ is a $\mathcal{T}$-(pre)flat morphism.
+By tor-independent base change (Corollary \ref{cor:tor-independent-bc}), if $\mathcal{T} = \DQCOH$, then condition~\itemref{defn:mv:item:2} is satisfied for every $f$.
 In~\cite{mayer-vietoris}, we will consider applications of these Mayer--Vietoris triangles to a result of Moret-Bailly \cite{MR1432058}.
 For this intended application, it is essential that we permit $f$ to be non-flat. \begin{example} We continue with Example \ref{ex:dmodqc_defn}.
 Let $f \colon X' \to X$ be a representable, quasi-compact, and quasi-separated \'etale neighborhood of a closed subset $|Z| \subseteq |X|$ with quasi-compact complement $|U|$.
 Let $j \colon U \hookrightarrow X$ be the resulting quasi-compact open immersion.
 Then the cartesian square:

-is a Mayer--Vietoris $\REP[\mathrm{fp}]{Y}$-square.
+is a Mayer--Vietoris $\DQCOH$-square.
 To see this, it remains to prove that the functor $\LDERF \QCPBK{f}$ induces the desired equivalence.
 Now the exact functor $f^* \colon \MOD(X) \to \MOD(X')$ admits an exact left adjoint $f_! \colon \MOD(X') \to \MOD(X)$~\cite[\spref{03DI}]{stacks-project}.
 Explicitly, for $M\in \MOD(X')$ we have that $f_!M$ is the sheafification of the presheaf